Secure Base

 one of the most important roles we play in our partners’ lives is providing a secure base: creating the conditions that enable our partners to pursue their interests and explore the world in confidence.

-The passage operationalizes the secure base for adult romantic relationships, decomposing it into three empirically grounded behavioral dimensions: availability, non-interference, and encouragement.
+This passage operationalizes the secure base in adult partnership, specifying three empirically grounded behavioral components—availability, non-interference, and encouragement—that translate attachment theory into relational practice.

 Levine, Amir; Heller, Rachel, Attached: The New Science of Adult Attachment and How It Can Help You Find—and Keep—Love, 2010thesis